Posted: 26 February 2016. Updated: 25 February 2017

 Los Angeles, California

 Hawaii is poised to be the first state to ban wild animal acts!
 ADI applauds Hawaii Governor David Ige and the Hawaii Board of Agriculture, who approved a proposal to prohibit the import of certain “dangerous wild animals” for exhibition and performance.
-The proposal must clear one more committee and will then be sent out for public comment.
+The proposal will soon be sent out for public comment.

 If you live in Hawaii, submit comments to the Hawaii Board of Agriculture: